Nishanthartham/6-companies-30-days-challenge/README.md

 ## Challenge Company 1 : Microsoft
 Problem-1 : You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.
 Problem-2 :Combination Sum with a twist.
-Bulls and Cows.
+Problem-3 : Bulls and Cows.
-You are given an integer array nums of length n.
+Problem-4 : You are given an integer array nums of length n.
 Return maximum length of Rotation Function.
-Largest Divisible Subset.
+Problem-5 : Largest Divisible Subset.
-How to find a perfect Rectangle.
+Problem-6 : How to find a perfect Rectangle.
-Scheduling a Course.
+Problem-7 : Scheduling a Course.
-Profitable Path in a Tree.
+Problem-8 : Profitable Path in a Tree.
-Number of Pairs satisfying Inequality.
+Problem-9 : Number of Pairs satisfying Inequality.
-Shortest Unsorted continuous Subarray
+Problem-10 :  Shortest Unsorted continuous Subarray.
-Number of ways to arrive at a Destination.
+Problem-11 :  Number of ways to arrive at a Destination.
-Longest Happy Prefix
+Problem-12 :  Longest Happy Prefix.
-Seat Arrangement in a SpiceJet Problem - Online OA February ‘22 Deletions to make an array divisible.
+Problem-13 : Seat Arrangement in a SpiceJet Problem - Online OA February ‘22.
+Problem-14 : eletions to make an array divisible.
-Substrings containing all three Characters
+Problem-15 : ubstrings containing all three Characters.